jopemachine-arvis/arvis/documents/plugin-config-format.md

 required: `false`

-You can set variables by here
+You can set variables by here.

-This value can be used in `arvis-plugin.json`, and your scripts in form of environment variables
+This value can be used in `arvis-plugin.json`, and your scripts in form of environment variables.

+Users can set their variables value in their `User-config` view.

+The `variables` values don't change though the extension is updated.

+Therefore, it is useful when you ask users for information such as API keys.

 #### Action